frankrdesilets/LeetCode/README.md

 ![Static Badge](https://img.shields.io/badge/License-MIT-blue)

-# LeetCode
+# leetcode

-This repository is dedicated to LeetCode problems.
+This repository is dedicated to LeetCode problem solutions.
 Is it not intended for use beyond myself.